aosingh/sqlite_rx_docs/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### sqlite-rx

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+SQLite is a lightweight database written in C. The Python programming language has in-built support to interact with the database (locally) which is either stored on disk or in memory.

 ```markdown
 Syntax highlighted code block